ThinukaR/Guessing-game/README.md

 3. Keep entering your guess into the program.
 Hints will be there to guide you.

-More functionality will be added in the future.
+More functionality to be added in the future.